Sergey80/javascript-samples/src/angularjs/read_me.md

-Some "atoms" of information in the context of AngularJS domain/notions.
+#Some "atoms" of information in the context of AngularJS domain/notions.
----

 Angular Context - is an extension of browser-event loop (such as user interaction events).